megagonlabs/blue/README.md

 # demos

-There are lots of demos in the demos folder.
+There are lots of demos in the [demos](demos) folder.
 Please try them on your own following the respective documentation in the folders.

 # generic agents

-There are a number of generic multi-purpose agents we develop which you can either use as templates or find direct use of them in your applications.
-To learn more about them follow the README under agents directory.
+There are a number of generic multi-purpose agents we developed which you can either use as templates or find direct use of them in your applications.
+To learn more about them follow the README under [agents](agents) directory.

 # production